dustin2023/HarryPotter/README_ASSIGNMENT_1.md

 ### Details

-1. Implement `SpellbookElement` as a static inner class within the `SpellbookList` class.
+1. Implement `SpellbookElement` as a static inner class within the `SpellbookListImpl` class.
     - Why is this class static and ideally `private`?
-2. Implement the `SpellbookIterator` interface as a non-static inner class within the `SpellbookList` class.
+2. Implement the `SpellbookIterator` interface as a non-static inner class within the `SpellbookListImpl` class.
    This class is crucial for traversing the linked list of spell books.
    Ensure the iterator starts at the head of the list and progresses sequentially through the elements.
    Making it non-static allows direct access to the outer class's (SpellbookList's) properties and methods, crucial for effective iteration.
     - Why is it helpful to make this class non-static?
-3. Add the `Iterable` interface to your `SpellbookList`, and implement the required methods.
+3. Add the `Iterable` interface to your `SpellbookListImpl`, and implement the required methods.
     - Why is implementing the `Iterable` interface essential for a (good) list implementation?
 (Hint: Check the test cases!)
     - Are there any language definition constraints to this?
    #### Hints:
-    - Implement the `add` method within the `SpellbookList` class to insert a given `Object` at the end of the linked list.
+    - Implement the `add` method within the `SpellbookListImpl` class to insert a given `Object` at the end of the linked list.
         - Ensure the method handles both empty and non-empty lists appropriately.
 If the list is empty, set the new element as the head.